 TIVICAY® AND CELSENTRI® NOW INCLUDED IN THE ESSENTIAL DRUG LIST IN RUSSIA

-Both medicines expected to be available in HIV specialist treatment centers from 2018 onwards.
+Both medicines expected to be available in HIV specialist treatment centres from 2018 onwards.

 Jacopo Andreose, VP Head of International, ViiV Healthcare said, “The inclusion of Tivicay and Celsentri in the EDL is the latest achievement as part of our global access strategy to support the response to the HIV epidemic.
 It will make a real difference to people living with HIV in Russia, providing them with important additional options to manage their condition.
 This latest success is the result of our unwavering commitment to ensure innovative HIV treatments are available to benefit patients everywhere.”